Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture: The Method

 In our preliminary work \cite{dogan2020semi}, we proposed the CRG architecture to find an accurate latent vector representation of an image in the generator space.
 CRG is composed of an encoder and a generator network; the encoder maps the image to a lower dimension space, i.e. latent vector representation, and the generator maps a given latent code to image space.
-This allows reconstruction of both generated and real images.
-In \cite{dogan2020semi}, we used CRG for editing desired face attributes using two reference images, one for a neutral face image and the other is the image with the desired attribute, i.e. smiling etc. We compute the latent unit vector direction using the encoded latent vectors of these reference images and edit any image using the computed direction.
-Using this attribute direction, the CRG enables manipulation of only the desired attributes at any rate keeping the other attributes unchanged.

-In this work, we use the CRG encoder-generator models for filling the masked region in an image.
+This allows the reconstruction of both generated and real images.
+In \cite{dogan2020semi}, we used CRG for editing desired face attributes using two reference images for computing-related attribute directions in the latent space.
+In this work, we use the CRG encoder-generator models in a novel iterative framework for a coarse prediction of the masked regions in face images.
 The coarse prediction works as follows: First, the masked image is given to the CRG encoder network to compute its latent vector representation.
-Since masked image contains some missing regions in the masked area, the CRG encoder maps it to a point in the latent space utilizing the context in the unmasked regions; the mask content also provides additional context.
-Its latent code is initially away from the one that belong to the original unmasked image in the generator latent space.
+Since masked image contains some missing regions in the masked area, the encoder maps it to a point in the latent space utilizing the context in the unmasked regions; the mask content also provides additional context.
+Its latent code is initially away from the one that belongs to the original unmasked image in the generator latent space.
 Therefore, the generated image as a result of the first cycle only contains a very coarse content in the masked regions and looks quite different from the original one.
-Still, it's a step further towards a realistic looking image than the initial mask.
+Still, it's a step further towards a realistic-looking image than the initial mask.
 Hence, we copy the estimated mask content to the initial image to initiate another cycle.
 Formally, we use (\ref{equ:crg_cycle}) to prepare the input for the next cycle.

-Where $I_{org}$ is the original image, $M$ is the binary mask ($0$ for masked region), $I_{i}$ is the output of the previous cycle and $I_{i+1}$ is the input of next cycle. $I_{0}$, which is the masked image, represents the input of the model in the first cycle.
+Where $I_{org}$ is the original image, $M$ is the binary mask ($0$ for the masked region), $I_{i}$ is the output of the previous cycle and $I_{i+1}$ is the input of next cycle. $I_{0}$, which is the masked image, represents the input of the model in the first cycle.
 This iterative process is performed until a plausible image is obtained; more reasonable content is incrementally generated at each step in the masked area, after only a few iterations, i.e. usually less than 10.